 (1) No person may take (or threaten to take) an unfavorable personnel action, or withhold (or threaten to withhold) a favorable personnel action, as a reprisal against a member of the armed forces for making or preparing or being perceived as making or preparing—

-a member of a Department of Defense audit, inspection, investigation, or law enforcement organization;
+a Member of Congress ;a member of a Department of Defense audit, inspection, investigation, or law enforcement organization;

 testimony, or otherwise participating in or assisting in an investigation or proceeding related to a communication under subparagraph (A) or (B), or filing, causing to be filed, participating in, or otherwise assisting in an action brought under this section.